 Here, we look at what our review team considers to be the best horse racing apps in Australia’s sports betting apps market:

 Best horse racing apps: Crownbet

 Crownbet is an app that has it all for the savvy punter.
-Thoroughbred racing for Australia and New Zealand as well as international races, harness racing too.
+Thoroughbred racing for Australia and New Zealand as well as international races as well as harness racing, too.
 The horse racing home page shows you the races that are about to jump, and there are quick links to today’s and tomorrow’s races.
-By clicking more on the featured race you can view the whole field, with details of the jockeys and horses past races available.
-Crownbet have partnered with the Victorian Racing to provide live streaming of all races in Victoria, which you can view once you have logged in.
+By clicking more on the featured race you can view the whole field, with details of the jockeys and horses’ past races available.
+Crownbet has partnered with Victorian Racing to provide live streaming of all races in Victoria, which you can view once you have logged in.
 Even greyhound racing is covered.
 Best of all is the simplicity of this app.
 Within a few taps on the app you should be where you need to, Create an account here.

 Best horse racing apps: bet365

 Bet365 caters to the requirements of the discerning horseracing punter.
 Why not join?
 Terms and conditions apply.

 Bet365 have an excellent range of racing options available.

 Best horse racing apps: Luxbet